emac-usf/EyeSort/README.md

 ### Contact and help

+- Please feel free to contact us about any questions, comments or concerns at:
+  - Sara Milligan: smilliga@usf.edu
+  - Brandon Snyder: snyderb96@gmail.com
+  - Elizabeth Schotter: eschotter@usf.edu

 - Use `EyeSort → Help` to open `help.txt` (stub).
 For detailed docs, use this README.
-- Issues and questions: open a ticket on the repository.
+- Found a bug?
+Open a ticket on the repository.